 *** Please note: this post inevitably reveals some of the details of the plot of Great Expectations ***

 Dickens wrote three endings to Great Expectations – the second and third endings identical except for the wording of the final sentence.
-The second version ends with “I could see the shadow of no parting from her”, which I think is confusing: if Pip feels that he and Estella will no more part, and describes the state of their never more parting as “a shadow”, then does that mean he regards their continuing to be being together as a bad thing?
+The second version ends with “I could see the shadow of no parting from her”, which I think is confusing: if Pip feels that he and Estella will no more part, and describes the state of their never more parting as “a shadow”, then does that mean he regards their continuing to be be together as a bad thing?
 If so, why?
 If not, why does he use the word “shadow”, which signifies darkness?
 There is an ambiguity here, which, even if deliberate on Dickens’ part, does not seem to me to provide an adequate resolution to the novel, although I see that both the current Penguin Classics text and the Oxford World Classics text use this version of the ending.

 In the third version, Dickens clarifies matters, and ends with “I saw no shadow of another parting from her”.
 This strikes me as a vast improvement: it removes the confusion, and is wonderfully poetic and moving.
 But this new ending is very different, both in content and in tone, from the ending of the first version, and, much though I love Dickens’ final thoughts on the matter, I’m not entirely sure that he was right in removing that first ending.